I was poached for a job the other day.

 Why it matters what you pay

-Most investors never realise that all this hidden commission taken from their investments weigh down their performance and sometime even make it sink or drown.
+Most investors never realise all this hidden commission weigh down their investment performance.

 You need to add up the total running cost of any saving, investment or pension product you hold in order to see whether it can ever be profitable.